On the Fragility of Contribution Score Computation in Federated Learning: Results

 \subsubsection{Self Improvement}

 In this scenario, the first client acts as the attacker aiming to maximize its own score on the ADULT dataset.
-Figure~\ref{fig:SI} shows the resulting client contribution scores during the third training round, with LOO scores on the top (\ref{fig:SI_L_A_I} \&~\ref{fig:SI_L_A_N}) and GTG on the bottom (\ref{fig:SI_G_A_I} \&~\ref{fig:SI_G_A_N}), under both IID (left-side) and non-IID (right-side) conditions.
+Figure~\ref{fig:SI} shows the resulting client contribution scores during the third training round, with LOO scores on the top (Figures~\ref{fig:SI_L_A_I} and~\ref{fig:SI_L_A_N}) and GTG on the bottom (Figures~\ref{fig:SI_G_A_I} and~\ref{fig:SI_G_A_N}), under both IID (left-side) and non-IID (right-side) conditions.
 The results clearly indicate that the \emph{Self Improvement} attack is effective.
-The effect is especially pronounced under IID conditions (\ref{fig:SI_L_A_I} \&~\ref{fig:SI_G_A_I}), where the attacker's manipulated score rises sharply with minimal impact on other clients.
-In contrast, under non-IID splits (\ref{fig:SI_L_A_N} \&~\ref{fig:SI_G_A_N}), the attack still improves the attacker’s score but causes varied side effects on the other clients.
+The effect is especially pronounced under IID conditions (Figures~\ref{fig:SI_L_A_I} and~\ref{fig:SI_G_A_I}), where the attacker's manipulated score rises sharply with minimal impact on other clients.
+In contrast, under non-IID splits (Figures~\ref{fig:SI_L_A_N} and~\ref{fig:SI_G_A_N}), the attack still improves the attacker’s score but causes varied side effects on the other clients.

-Figure~\ref{fig:self_diff} provides a closer look at the score changes, revealing different sensitivities between the CE methods.
-The score differences for LOO are generally smaller and almost non-existent in the non-IID case (\ref{fig:self_diff_A_N}), which is expected since LOO compares coalitions with larger cardinality, limiting individual influence.
+Figure~\ref{fig:self_diff} provides a closer look at the score changes, revealing different sensitivities between the CE schemes.
+The score differences for LOO are generally smaller, and close to zero in the non-IID case (\ref{fig:self_diff_A_N}), which is expected since LOO compares coalitions with larger cardinality, limiting individual influence.
 GTG, on the other hand, is more sensitive due to its focus on smaller coalitions; as shown in the IID case (\ref{fig:self_diff_A_I}), the attacker's score increase is often accompanied by a decrease in the scores of other clients.

 In Table~\ref{tab:SI_diff}, we analyze the absolute and relative changes to the attacker's score across multiple rounds.
 A surprising pattern emerges: although the attack has a smaller absolute effect on LOO, the relative change is often more pronounced compared to GTG.
-This illustrates that while LOO reflects a single marginal contribution against a large coalition, a minor manipulation of this one value can result in a large relative change.
-In contrast, because GTG aggregates multiple marginal contributions, the manipulation has a more diluted relative effect.
+This is due to LOO's reliance on a single marginal contribution, which has a direct impact on the scores.
+In contrast, GTG aggregates multiple marginal contributions; therefore, the manipulation has a more diluted relative effect.